Tag Archive for: streamer fishing

 Upper Manistee Trout Fishing

 Didymo on the Upper Manistee continues to be a problem with a high level of concern.
-I would consider the whole Upper Manistee River System to be contaminated with this Diatom.
-There was new Didymo growth above CCC bridge and it has been documented as far upstream as Yellow Trees Landing.
-The Didymo mats in sections below CCC are still breaking down and to my knowledge there isn’t any blooming like we saw in the 2022 season.
+I would consider the entire Upper Manistee River System to be contaminated with this Diatom.
+There hasn’t been any recent Didymo growth to my knowledge and we haven’t seen any blooming like during the 2022 season.
 Didymo is considered a very resilient invasive species so you need to educate yourself on safe cleaning techniques.
 River Users will need to clean their gear or anything that touches the water.
 Didymo can easily be spread between watersheds and can be detrimental to our trout streams.

 I would consider the ENTIRE RIVER TO BE CONTAMINATED and treat it as such.
 Clean, Drain, Dry your gear before entering another Body of Water.
 Currently, there are no effective methods to eradicate didymo once it is established in a river.
 To prevent spreading Didymo and other aquatic invasive species to new locations, it is critical for users to thoroughly Clean, Drain and Dry waders, equipment, and boats upon leaving a waterway.